KilledByAPixel/LittleJS/README.md

 engineInit(gameInit, gameUpdate, gameUpdatePost, gameRender, gameRenderPost, 'tiles.png');
 ```

-For most games you will want to extend EngineObject with your own objects, something like this...
+For most games you will want to extend EngineObject with your own objects.
+This will create an object class called GameObject and the constructor automatically adds it to the list of objects.
+Engine objects are automatically updated and rendered until they are destroyed.

+You can override these functions to make objects behave however you want.
+See the examples for a complete demonstration.

 ```javascript
 class MyObject extends EngineObject